teamhanko/hanko/frontend/frontend-sdk/README.md

 Please Take a look into the [docs](https://teamhanko.github.io/hanko/jsdoc/hanko-frontend-sdk/) for more details.

+### Translation of outgoing emails

+If you use the main `Hanko` client provided by the Frontend SDK, you can use the `lang` parameter in the options when instantiating the client to configure the language that is used to convey to the Hanko API the language to use for outgoing emails.
+If you have disabled email delivery through Hanko and configured a webhook for the `email.send` event, the value for the `lang` parameter is reflected in the JWT payload of the token contained in the webhook request in the "Language" claim.

 ## Bugs

 Found a bug?
 Please report on our [GitHub](https://github.com/teamhanko/hanko/issues) page.